-I've mentioned the consequences if the tablets ended up broken due to their actions, and my daughter once stated that her grandmother would buy her another one if it breaks.
+The tablets ended up broken due to their actions, and my daughter once stated that her grandmother would buy her another one if it breaks.
 I couldn't deny how true this statement was.
-It's a very unhealthy behavior.
+It's very unhealthy behavior.

 Similar to public schools that introduce students to Santa.
 I never mentioned him before, and I never planned to.
 They just came home excited, talking about all the presents they'll receive from him.
 I didn't want to kill their joy.
 But I would've loved the opportunity to discuss Christmas, our way, with my family first.

 "Sometimes, this makes me look and feel like the bad guy."

 All the gift giver knows is that it sparks joy for the child and feeds their emotion to gift it to them.
 After all, most family members don't see the children but once or twice a year.
 I suppose in the eyes of a non - minimalist; it feels like the obvious choice to express love and spoil them.
 Most people aren't necessarily thinking about what the child needs, how we live, or what's best.

 But as a mother, I am the only one that witnesses what else sparks over time and the spiraling down behavior every day.
 I have to determine where we draw the line.
 So I have to be the one that makes the tough call on what's harmless or needs attention before it gets out of hand.

 Sometimes, this makes me look and feel like the bad guy, but I'm growing and understanding that parenting will often feel this way, especially during teaching moments for our children.